code-423n4/2023-06-stader/README.md

 ## Automated Findings / Publicly Known Issues

+Automated findings output for the audit can be found [here](add link to report) within 24 hours of audit opening.

+*Note for C4 wardens: Anything included in the automated findings output is considered a publicly known issue and is ineligible for awards.*

 - SD Token Spot Price Manipulation{StaderOracle.sol, SDCollateral.sol} -- avoided through TWAP of 24 hours
 - Submit Functions Are Susceptible To Front Running When Trusted Nodes Are Removed {StaderOracle.sol}
 - upper bound on penalty does not exist {penalty.sol} and is intented